Quadrant vs Twelve Labs

 Vendor-published numbers each tool highlights — usage scale, breadth, and operational stats.
 Different tools track different metrics, so direct row-by-row comparison usually isn't meaningful.

-- Data freshness Real-time
+- Data Authenticity High

 How you can reach support — email, live chat, phone, community, docs.